pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Functionality

 * Does this PR do what the developer intends it to do?
-* Is what the developer intend to do good for the users with this implementation?
+* How will implementing this PR help the user?

-Basically, PR authors are expected to test their PRs well-enough before code reviews.
-However, as a reviewer you should still think about edge cases, especially for problems about concurrency.
+Basically, PR authors are supposed to sufficiently test their PRs before code reviews.
+However, as a reviewer, you should still think about edge cases, especially for problems about concurrency.

 You can always validate the PR if you want.